Community organizations team up to install Watauga's second floating trash collection device

 Located off Hwy 321 past J&M Produce, the new Trash Trout, designed by Asheville Greenworks, will help catch trash from the highway, which can flow into the waterway.

-“We’re thrilled to install an additional Trash Trout to help interrupt the waste stream and reduce the flow of litter in our streams,” said Watauga Riverkeepr Andy Hill.
+“We’re thrilled to install an additional Trash Trout to help interrupt the waste stream and reduce the flow of litter in our streams,” said Watauga Riverkeeper Andy Hill.

 He thanked the Blue Ridge Conservancy and the Middle Fork Greenway for hosting the device on the Middle Fork of the New River, and thanked Asheville Greenworks as well for designing and fabricating the device.